 If your health requires it, ask us to give you a "fast coverage decision."
-To get a fast coverage decision, you must meet two requirements: ☐You must be asking for a drug you have not yet received .
-(You cannot ask fo decision to be paid back for a drug you have already bought.) r fast coverage ☐Using the standard deadlines could cause serious harm to your health or hu function. rt your ability to ☐ If your doctor or other prescriber tells us that your health requires a "fast of decision," we will automatically give you a fast coverage decision. coverage □If you ask for a fast coverage decision on your own, without your doctor or pre we will decide whether your health requires that we give you a fast coverage d not approve a fast coverage decision, we will send you a letter that: • • • \square Explains that we will use the standard deadlines.
-Explains if your doctor or other prescriber asks for the fast coverage decision automatically give you a fast coverage decision. on, we will ☐ Tells you how you can file a "fast complaint" about our decision to give you coverage decision instead of the fast coverage decision you requested.
-We complaint within 24 hours of receipt
+To get a fast coverage decision, you must meet two requirements: ☐You must be asking for a drug you have not yet received.
+(You cannot ask for fast coverage decision to be paid back for a drug you have already bought.) ☐ Using the standard deadlines could cause serious harm to your health or hurt your ability to function. ☐ If your doctor or other prescriber tells us that your health requires a "fast coverage decision," we will automatically give you a fast coverage decision. □ If you ask for a fast coverage decision on your own, without your doctor or prescriber's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that: ☐ Explains that we will use the standard deadlines. ☐ Explains if your doctor or other prescriber asks for the fast coverage decision, we will automatically give you a fast coverage decision. ☐ Tells you how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+We will answer your complaint within 24 hours of receipt.